 Phipps Conservatory and Botanical Garden’s mission is to inspire and educate all with the beauty and importance of plants, advance sustainability and human and environmental wellbeing through action and research, and to celebrate its historic glass houses.
 The mission of the organization is evident in the Center for Sustainable Landscapes (CSL).
 A restored brownfield is now a productive place that takes what it needs from what is available to it, and provides a healthy environment for life to thrive.
 True to the Phipps mission, the ongoing work at the CSL is based on recognizing vital and positive connections between people, plants, beauty, health, and focuses on awakening children to nature and encouraging sustainable, healthy lifestyles.

 The CSL's goal to meet the Living Building Challenge helped create a building that, over course of the 2013 calendar year, demonstrated that it operates as net zero energy facility.
 Moving forward, the operations team continues to engage occupants into how the facility maintains a net zero energy status, and continues to actively monitor performance with constant feedback loops to operators and occupants.
-The CSL is in the process of pursuing full LBC certification; Net Zero Energy Building certification was pursued as an interim step.

 Photo: © Denmarsh Photography, Inc.